Current Affairs

 A feminine figure has recently emerged in the Kim dynasty: Kim Yo-jong, the little sister of North Korean leader Kim Jong-un.

 Initially, her softer approach and modernity have charmed the foreign media.
 But quickly, the grim reality emerged.
-Kim Yo-jong is indeed a member of the clan, pursuing the survival of her dynasty.
+Kim Yo-jong is indeed a clan member who is pursuing the survival of her dynasty.

 THE TREASURES OF VATICAN [2x52’]